DallanQ/lost_ruins_of_arnak/Manual.md

 When you play an artifact, you also have to pay a special (a tablet icon with a rightward triangle) cost, as explained in the box on this page.
 That rule does not apply to items.

 **Reminder:** A card in hand can either be spent for its travel value or played for its effect.
 Not both.

+> image of a card containing a card icon with an arrow pointing down, followed by a triangle pointing right, followed by a red jewel.

 **Example:** *Let's say you use your turn to play the Parrot.
 It goes face up into your play area, and you resolve its effect.
 This effect tells you to use up a card to gain a jewel.
 Looking through your hand, you decide to use up a Funding card.
 Put it into play, but ignore its effect.
 You won't get to use it as a coin this round, but the price is worth it: Take a jewel token from the supply board.
 This ends your turn, unless you have free actions you want to play.*